My Portable Gas Grill Makes Me A Better Chef

 What I would’ve liked to see on top is a temperature gauge to know when the grill is ready.
 If you want one, you can add one like this from Dozyant on your own with a ¼ drill bit.

-I recommend this grill for the couple that only grill on occasion and don’t have a lot of storage.
-It’s light, very portable, and has the functionality you want from a small propane grill.
+I recommend this portable grill for the traveling couple that grill on occasion when camping and don’t have a lot of storage.
+It’s light, very portable, and has the functionality you want from a small tabletop gas grill.

 - Easy Cleanup